hamish-milne/moontale/README.md

 * `object(tag, arguments...)`: Outputs the given non-text object.
 Valid tags include:
   * `hr`: Horizontal line
   * `br`: Line break
+* `clear()`: Clears the screen; normally called just before rendering a passage
+* `log(message, trace)`: Used to log diagnostic messages, particularly rendering errors

-Note that *any* tag can be given as an argument here; this list is intended as a useful baseline, but the host could support more or less than this.
+Note that *any* tag can be given as an argument to `push` and `object`; this list is intended as a useful baseline, but the host could support more or less than this.
 For example, a `tooltip` tag that displays in a separate canvas when the enclosing element is hovered over.

 ## Conventions and caveats